jake-does-dev/python_mumble_bot/README.md

 MUMBLE_SERVER_USERNAME # the name of the bot MUMBLE_SERVER_PASSWORD # the mumble server password
 MUMBLE_SERVER_ROOT_CHANNEL # the root channel on the associated Mumble server

+# Create an audio directory, and add the clips to it
+python_mumble_bot/audio
 ```

 ## Credits
 This package was created with Cookiecutter and the [sourcery-ai/python-best-practices-cookiecutter](https://github.com/sourcery-ai/python-best-practices-cookiecutter) project template.